List of Twin Star Exorcists characters: Basara

-The ninth of the eleven Basara, he has followed Hijimaru since they later found him as an ordinary juvenile Impurity.
-Unlike his partner, he is calm and collected and is not interested in obtaining more enchanted powers for himself.
-On the other hand, Higano is highly dedicated to the latter and his dream, up to the point of sacrificing himself to take a mortal attack for him and transferring his enchanted powers to Hijimaru to make him stronger.
+He is the ninth of the eleven Basara.
+He has followed Hijimaru since he first found him as an ordinary juvenile Impurity.
+Unlike his partner, he is calm and collected and is not interested in obtaining additional enchanted powers for himself.
+However, Higano is highly dedicated to Hijimaru and his dream, to the point of sacrificing himself to take a fatal attack for him and transfers his enchanted powers to Hijimaru to make him stronger.